 The CMFP pairs exceptional M.P.A. students with Orange County mentors, enabling students to gain practical experience by working directly with city leaders.

-Three women are among this year’s mentors, which is notable for a field where more than 80% of city managers are men, according to Shelly Arsneault, professor of political science/public administration and former director of the CMFP.
+Three women are among this year’s mentors, which is notable for a field where more than 80% of city managers are men, according to Shelly Arsneault, professor of political science/public administration and director of the CMFP.

 City managers meet with fellows throughout the academic year, fostering opportunities to attend city council meetings, network within the community, work on specific initiatives and participate in city management workshops.